AgoraIO/Advanced-Audio/Android/README.md

   <string name="agora_access_token"><#YOUR TOKEN#></string>
   ```

-### Integrate the Agora Video SDK
+### Integrate the Agora Audio SDK

 The SDK must be integrated into the sample project before it can opened and built.
-There are two methods for integrating the Agora Video SDK into the sample project.
+There are two methods for integrating the Agora Audio SDK into the sample project.
 The first method uses JCenter to automatically integrate the SDK files.
 The second method requires you to manually copy the SDK files to the project.

 #### Method 1 - Integrate the SDK Automatically Using JCenter (Recommended)